NickeaBennett/capstone/README.md

 # ViralNft.art

 A flatiron school capstone project.
-This is a web application that allows users to promote NFTs.
-Users can also rate and comment on NFTs from other users.
+This is a web application that allows users to share their upcoming NFTs with NFT enthusiasts.
+Users can also rate, like, and comment on NFTs from other users.
 Users can also follow NFTs creators.

 ## Technologies Used